10 home remedies for styes

 6. Avoid popping, squeezing or picking at a stye

 Squeezing, picking at or popping a stye can lead to further irritation and infection, which prolongs the healing process.
-If a stye becomes painful, excessively irritating or disruptive to your vision, schedule an appointment with your eye doctor for proper diagnosis and treatment.
+If a stye is overwhelmingly irritating or interfering with your vision, it may be a good idea to see a doctor for professional treatment.

-While it's important not to pop or squeeze a stye, applying subtle pressure around the area can help encourage the stye to drain on its own.
+While it's important not to pop or squeeze a stye, but applying light pressure around the area can help encourage the stye to drain on its own.
 Using clean hands, gently massage the area around the stye.
 If you feel any discomfort, stop immediately.

 If there's any drainage from the stye, use a clean washcloth to gently clean the area with mild soap and water.

 An over-the-counter ointment designed for treating the eye area can help provide relief from a stye and promote faster healing.
-Using clean hands or a fresh cotton swab, apply a small amount of ointment along the eyelid of the affected eye.
+Using a clean finger or a cotton swab, apply a small amount of ointment on the eyelid of the affected eye.

 9. Use an over-the-counter pain reliever

-In addition to over-the-counter (OTC) ointments, an OTC pain reliever can help reduce inflammation and irritation caused by a stye.
-Either acetaminophen (Tylenol) or ibuprofen (Advil or Motrin) may provide relief, especially when used in conjunction with other home remedies.
+In addition to over-the-counter ointments, an OTC pain reliever can help improve the inflammation and irritation caused by a stye.
+Ibuprofen will reduce both inflammation and pain because it is a non-steroidal anti-inflammatory (NSAID) drug.
+Either acetaminophen or ibuprofen may provide relief, especially when used in conjunction with the home remedies for styes above.

 10. Seek medical treatment